ahawoadeya/HackerRank/README.md

 # HackerRank
-This repository contains code and exercises I tackled on HackeRank
+This repository contains code and exercises I tackled on HackerRank